mkhrapov/ultimate-peg-solitaire/README.md

 # Ultimate Peg Solitaire
 An iOS app in Swift.

+## Work in progress; not available on the App Store.

 Main features:

 * Play a collection of most famous Peg Solitaire boards